GitHub-User228/fast_api_image_transformer_app/README.md

 - prompt : prompt in which a neccessary transformation is specified as a string
 - file : a path to a locally located picture

-A GET-query returns the transformed picture as a binary file
+A GET-query returns the transformed picture as a binary file or error message as a dict

 The transformed image can also be seen via the following link: ```http://127.0.0.1/images```